Simon Lappin

-Simon Lappin (born 25 January 1983) is a Scottish professional footballer who plays as a defender or a winger for Wroxham.
+Simon Lappin (born 25 January 1983) is a Scottish former professional footballer who played as a left back and as a left winger during his career.

 Lappin began his career with St Mirren before moving to Norwich City in 2007.
 He had short loan spells at Motherwell and Cardiff City before moving to Cardiff permanently in 2013.
 He had a loan spell with Sheffield United, before playing for St Johnstone from 2014 to 2016.
 Lappin played for National League club York City from 2016 to 2017.
 He was capped 10 times by the Scotland national under-21 team.

 Early life

 Lappin was born in Glasgow and began his career in St Mirren's youth system, signing a professional contract in July 1999.

 Club career

 St Mirren

 Lappin was an unused substitute in several games during St Mirren's 2000–01 Scottish Premier League campaign.
-After relegation that season he was fast-tracked into the first team where his precision crosses from the left, both in open play and from set pieces led to a number of goals for teammates.
+After relegation that season he was fast-tracked into the first team where his crosses from the left, both in open play and from set pieces led to a number of goals for teammates.
 He made the first of his ten Scotland Under-21 appearances during 2003–04 the season and helped the club gain promotion to the Scottish Premier League for 2006–07, after which he signed a two-year contract extension.
-He also scored one of St Mirren's goals as they defeated Hamilton Academical 2-1 in the 2005 Scottish Challenge Cup Final.
+He also scored one of St Mirren's goals as they defeated Hamilton Academical 2-1 in the 2005 Scottish Challenge Cup final.
 Lappin made more than 170 appearances for the Buddies before he was signed by Norwich City manager Peter Grant.